Suspicious Packages Addressed to Clinton, Obama Intercepted

 Suspicious Packages Addressed to Hillary Clinton, Barack Obama Intercepted by Secret Service

-The Secret Service says it has intercepted suspicious packages addressed to former President Barack Obama's home in Washington, D.C., and Hillary Clinton's residence in Westchester County, New York.
+The Secret Service says it has intercepted suspicious packages addressed to former President Barack Obama's home in Washington and Hillary Clinton's residence in Westchester County, New York.
+Another package discovered in New York prompted the evacuation of CNN's offices and an enormous police response as investigators tried to determine whether the incidents were linked.

+The packages contained what a law enforcement official described as crude but functional low-ordnance explosive devices.
+At least two of the devices consisted of a pipe, wires and black powder, the official said.

-In a statement Wednesday, the Secret Service said the packages were "immediately identified during routine mail screening as potential explosive devices."
+In a statement Wednesday, the Secret Service said the packages sent to the Clinton and Obama homes were "immediately identified during routine mail screening as potential explosive devices."
 Neither package was delivered to its intended address.

+A law enforcement source tells CBS News the device addressed to the Clinton home was similar to an explosive device sent to the home of billionaire financier George Soros that was discovered on Monday.
+The source said the package addressed to the Clinton home was sent through the U.S. Postal Service.
+Clinton's home is about eight miles from Soros' residence in the suburbs north of New York City.

+Shortly after news of the initial packages emerged Wednesday morning, authorities hastily evacuated the Time Warner Center in midtown Manhattan, where CNN's New York offices are located.
+Its anchors were live on the air when an alarm rang out, and members of the NYPD bomb squad responded to the scene.
+Police promptly shut down the area around the building.
+It wasn't immediately clear whether the package was related to the packages addressed to the Clinton and Obama homes.

 White House press secretary Sarah Sanders condemned "the attempted violent attacks recently made against President Obama, President Clinton, Secretary Clinton, and other public figures."